mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

     pointer is :cpp:`nullptr` and :cpp:`true` if not.
 With views, and especially :cpp:`nullptr` views, the result of boolean conversion is less clear.
-While it's possible to enforce all null views to have a zero size (like |span| does), what about zero-sized non-null views?
+While it's possible to enforce all null views to have a zero size (like :dox:`std::span` does), what about zero-sized non-null views?
 Since the view is empty, should boolean conversion really return :cpp:`true`?

     Currently, Magnum is following the pointer semantics, so :cpp:`false` is returned if and only if the pointer is :cpp:`nullptr`.
 That's mainly due to